 Show, Don't Tell – By enabling the reader to experience a story through actions, thoughts and senses, you engage them and motivate them to invest in your story (and your products).

 Solve Problems – Storytelling allows companies to show how their products solve problems.
 They don’t beat you over the head with benefits or features; they subtly illustrate them, allowing the reader to draw their own conclusions.

 Infinite Possibilities – There are no limits to how you can tell a story and where you can tell this story.
 It can appeal to any audience of any age, which makes it one of the few universally effective marketing tools.

 This ad for Guinness sees a group of men playing wheelchair basketball.
 The twist is that only one of the men in the group is an actual wheelchair user – the rest are friends who are playing wheelchair basketball so that they can all play together.

 What does this story have to do with Guinness?
 The voiceover accentuates the storytelling: “Dedication, loyalty, friendship – the choices we make reveal the true nature of our character.”
 Basically, the ad is communicating that these are all standup guys – their commitment to their friend is a testament to their character, and so is the choice they make when it comes to ordering a beverage.
 It's almost like Guinness is telling its audience to be the best person they can be and drink only the best quality beer around – Guinness.

 At The Idea People, we use storytelling through combined creative web design and content writing to convey and sell ideas.
 To learn more about how your company can harness the power of creative web design and brand storytelling, please contact Jay Joyce with The Idea People at 704-398-4437 or email email@example.com.
-Online storytelling, content marketing and good web design will emerge as every brand’s most-important marketing asset in 2014.
+Online storytelling, content marketing and good web design will emerge as every brand’s most-important marketing asset.